rixx/books.rixx.de/data/reviews/alan-bradley/the-sweetness-at-the-bottom-of-the-pie/index.md

   rating: 3
 ---

 Well, that was fun.
-I'm not too much of a fan, the rambling style of Flavia's train of thought is a bit annoying, I think.
+I'm not too much of a fan, the rambling style of Flavia's train of thought is annoying, I think.
 But at the same time it's definitely well-written and just fun to read.
 I'm looking forward to the next parts.